nepalez/merchant-rs/doc/adr/0000-template.md

 // What problem are we trying to solve?
 What forces (goals, constraints, existing systems) are at play?
 // Why is a decision necessary now?

+## Problem

+// Clearly articulate the problem/question that requires a decision.

 ## Decision

 // State the final decision clearly and concisely.